 Take a leisurely walk or drive through this Central Austin neighborhood and view its historic homes.
 You will likely see many residents working in their yards, walking pets or riding bikes.
 Duval Road runs through the neighborhood and is home to the vegetarian restaurant Mother's Café and the popular

 Whether you are a music fan searching for that up-and-coming band, or a musician looking for the perfect sound, you can carve out your niche here.
-The music scene has something for everybody: blues, jazz, fusion, pop/rock, noisepop, twee-pop, reggae, trip-hop, hip-hop, hard rock, country, Latino, classical, folk, experimental, garage and psychedelic.
+The music scene has something for everybody: blues, jazz, fusion, house/techno, pop/rock, noisepop, twee-pop, reggae, trip-hop, hip-hop, hard rock, country, Latino, classical, folk, experimental, garage and psychedelic.
 With 100 or more venues to choose from it may seem like a daunting task; for help, pick up The Chronicle, Austin's free weekly entertainment guide, and you will find information on all of the music venues and what acts will be gracing each stage.

 Visit Stubb's, Red Eyed Fly, Antone's or Emo's to catch top local acts and independent touring musicians.
 For larger touring shows, check out La Zona Rosa, Austin Music Hall or the Stubb's amphitheater.
 Stop by Hole in the Wall for live music seven nights a week, or the Flamingo Cantina to sample a variety of bands.
 Live music in Austin is not limited to the club scene though; frequently musicians are found performing in record stores, coffee shops and art galleries.